matei-radu/react-recaptcha-v2/CONTRIBUTING.md

 if your staged files change a bit when you run `git commit`.

 Some developers might find this annoying, however, this ensures that all code committed is formatted consistently.

+## Testing

+`ReCaptcha` doesn't do much as a React component, so there is also not much to test.
+However, the main feature of cleaning up the DOM must be tested.

+To do that, simple React unit testing is not sufficient.
+Instead, the `test` directory contains a minimal CRA application to run end-to-end tests using [Puppeteer](https://github.com/puppeteer/puppeteer).
+This way it is possible to inspect the entire DOM and see what is added/changed and what is removed/reverted.